Episode Transcript

 entice them based off what the drink name is called,

-that's where gets a little fun.
+that's where it gets a little fun, you know.
+Yeah,

-Speaker 3 (11:02):
+(11:02):

-It's you know, convincing people to drink something that's outside
+it's you know, convincing people to drink something that's outside

 of their comfort zone is the challenge.
 So what we